 In an established tank, the ideal practice is to switch on and keep running the UV sterilizer non-stop 24 hours a day.
 Thus you can get the best output from a sterilizer.

 Besides keeping it 24 hours running, it is essential to ensure UV bulbs’ integrity and efficiency.
-It is advisable to replace the bulbs after 6 to 12 months of putting them in service.
+Therefore, it is advisable to replace the bulbs after 6 to 12 months of putting them in service.
 The manufacturer can suggest to you the more exact frequency for replacement.

 Where to put UV light in an aquarium?